 The ASIC Regulatory Portal is now open for the 2022-23 annual reporting cycle.
 Australian Financial Services Licence (“AFSL“) and Australian Credit Licence holders are required to submit their business activity metrics by 27 September 2023.

-You need to submit your business activity metrics via the Regulatory Portal.
-You can do this using the specific industry funding security key and ASIC identifier provided to you by ASIC.
-You can access ASIC’s Regulatory Portal here.
+Business activity metrics are submitted via the ASIC Regulatory Portal.
+AFSL and Credit Licence holders can submit their metrics using the specific industry funding security key and ASIC identifier provided to you by ASIC.

-Civil penalties apply for failure to lodge by the due date, so it’s important all AFSL and ACL holders take action to lodge the metrics as soon as possible.
+Civil penalties apply for failure to lodge by the due date, so it’s important all AFSL and Credit Licence holders take action to lodge their metrics as soon as possible.

 What are the Business Activity Metrics?

 The Industry Funding Model commenced on 4 July 2018, requiring AFSL and Credit Licence holders to contribute to ASIC’s regulatory costs each financial year.
 The Industry Funding Model allows ASIC to meet its goals set out under the ASIC Capability Review.

 How are the Business Activity Metrics Calculated?